CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Experiments

-\textbf{Impact of the input features to mask IoU head.} There are two different strategies to generate the input features for mask IoU head.
+\textbf{Comparison of different design in mask IoU head.} First, we show the impact of the input features to mask IoU head.
+There are two different strategies to generate the input features for mask IoU head.
 The first one is directly using the query embeddings $\mathcal{F}_{emb}$ as input, while the second one is employing the predicted masks to extract the input features $\mathcal{F}_{emb}^p$ from the output feature map $\mathcal{F}_{dec}^4$ of pixel decoder with mask pooling.
-Table \ref{Maskiouhead} present the results of these two strategies.
-We can observe that with the input features $\mathcal{F}_{emb}^p$, CLIP-VIS achieves higher $AP$ scores, but lower $AP_n$ scores on different datasets, especially on LV-VIS dataset, the $AP_n$ value has decreased by 3.5\%, while the $AP$ increased by only 0.4\%.
+Table \ref{Maskiouhead}(a) present the results of these two strategies.
+We can observe that with the input features $\mathcal{F}_{emb}$, CLIP-VIS achieves higher $AP$ scores and $AP_n$ scores on different datasets, especially achieves higher $AP_n$ scores.
+For example, CLIP-VIS achieves an $AP_n$ score of 24.2\% with the query embeddings $\mathcal{F}_{emb}$ while an $AP_n$ score of 19.3\% with the pooling query embeddings $\mathcal{F}_{emb}^p$ on LV-VIS validation set.
 For simplicity and enhanced zero-shot classification ability, we employ the query embeddings $\mathcal{F}_{emb}$ as the input to mask IoU head.
+Then, we show the impact of different activation functions to mask IoU head, including ReLU and Sigmoid, in Table \ref{Maskiouhead}(b).
+It has higher $AP$ scores and $AP_n$ scores using Sigmoid in mask IoU head.